Sean Murphy/Getty Images

 You want to leave a legacy

 Your heirs will be required to take tax-free distributions from the account throughout their lives, but that isn't necessarily a bad thing.
-They get an annual tax-free bonus to remember you by.
 There should still be plenty left when they reach retirement age, says J.J.
 Montanaro, a CFP professional with USAA.

 Most of his clients who opt for this strategy aren't concerned about their own taxes.
 "Their primary goal is to best position the money for their heirs, even if it means they pay more taxes," Montanaro says.

 Find a financial planner to help you reach your retirement goals.

 You want to avoid high tax bills later

 If you are over 59 1/2 but younger than 70 and have a traditional IRA, you might want to "top off your tax bracket" with a Roth IRA conversion, says Leon LaBrecque, CPA, CFP professional and chartered financial analyst.

 This is particularly true if you may not need that money in retirement but will be forced to take required minimum distributions, or RMDs, once you reach age 70 1/2.

 For instance, a couple is at the upper level of the 15 percent tax bracket in 2018 if they have adjusted gross income, or AGI, of $75,900.
 If their actual income is less than that, they could convert the difference from their traditional IRA at this low tax rate up to the cap.

 If they do it every year until they are required to take RMDs, they can substantially lower those RMDs, as well as the taxes they'll owe on their nest egg going forward.